 Visual Puns: The audition performance of Hopeless Auditionee Al Harris in Season 8 revolved around these - for instance, he pulled out a multi-hued window shade and proclaimed "I'm color-blind!"
 To be fair, he was committed to his performance and some of his jokes were Actually Pretty Funny.

 Vitriolic Best Buds: Piers and Howie.
 Howard and Howie pick up the act to a lesser extent after Piers' leave.

 What the Hell, Hero?: Hasselhoff gets this when he buzzed a sword swallowing act while the person was in the middle of downing a sword!
 It was very stupid and dangerous to do, the guy obviously flinches and backstage notes that it nearly caused him to pierce his stomach.
 Sharon and Jerry do call him out on this.

 In Season 6, Howie commented that the dance group "Purrfect Angelz" was "the best Hooters [he]'s ever seen".
-Piers, who buzzed the group, demanded that Howie apologize to them.
+Piers, who buzzed the group, semi-jokingly asked that Howie apologize to them.